Analysis | Tucker Carlson says it’s Kamala Harris’s fault he carried Putin’s water

 “We’ve been taken by surprise, by the whole thing,” he said.
 “We’re not the only ones who were, but we’re willing to admit it.
 The only thing more embarrassing than being wrong in your estimates is pretending that you weren’t.”

-I’d argue that more embarrassing still is trying to convince your audience that your knee-jerk opposition to the American government in service to a violent authoritarian was the vice president’s fault because, you know, she’s just some lightweight dame.
+I would argue that more embarrassing still is trying to convince your audience that your knee-jerk opposition to the U.S. government in service to a violent authoritarian was the vice president’s fault because, you know, she’s just some lightweight dame.